Revealing a Potential Cause of Alzheimer’s Disease

 As seniors are more likely to develop Alzheimer’s than any other age group, they stand to benefit the most from this study.
 Scientists hope to use this information to develop new drugs that can target the interaction between amyloids and zinc and hopefully prevent or cure the disease.
 While these therapies will likely not be on the market in time to help people currently living with Alzheimer’s, this study does have promising implications for the future.

-Every senior living with Alzheimer’s deserves high-quality Alzheimer’s care.
-Reston families can rely on the caregivers at Assisting Hands Home Care to keep their loved ones safe while managing the symptoms of the disease.
-Our caregivers help seniors regain a sense of pride and accomplishment while promoting cognitive health.
-We will work with you to create a customized home care plan that’s suited for your loved one’s unique needs.
-Call the Assisting Hands Home Care team today.
+Every senior living with Alzheimer’s deserves compassionate, high-quality care.
+Families can rely on Alzheimer’s care Reston services from Assisting Hands Home Care to keep their loved ones safe while effectively managing symptoms of the disease.
+Our caregivers focus on promoting cognitive health and helping seniors regain a sense of pride and accomplishment.
+Together, we create a personalized home care plan tailored to meet your loved one’s unique needs.
+Call the Assisting Hands Home Care team today to learn more.